LackingInGrav1tas/cbi/README.md

 ## Working CBI ##

-It's recommended to add cbi\bin to your environment variables.
+It's recommended to add cbi\bin to your PATH.

 CBI is called through the command line:
 ```CMD